jwagener-soundcloud/httmultiparty/README.md

 })
 ```

-If you want the library to detect the MIME types of the uploaded files, then you need to enable it by supplying the `:detect_mime_type` option as `true` for the POST or PUT requests.
+If you want the library to detect the MIME types of the uploaded files, then you need to enable it by supplying the `:detect_mime_type` option as `true` for POST or PUT requests.
 Otherwise, they will be uploaded with the default MIME type of `application/octet-stream`.
 For example:

 ```ruby
 require 'httmultiparty'